Visit the Town of Cape Vincent Chamber of Commerce.

 The Town Clerk's Office issues hunting, fishing and trapping licenses under the authority of the New York State Department of Environmental Conservation.
-Licenses are valid October 1 through September 30, with new licenses for the following year typically becoming available for purchase in mid-August.
+Hunting licenses are valid September 1 through August 31, with new licenses for the following year typically becoming available for purchase in mid-August.
+Fishing licenses are valid for one year from the date of purchase.
 Fees vary and are payable by cash or check only.
 Proof of New York State residency must be presented to receive licenses at state resident prices.

 The Town Clerk is the Records Access Officer of the Town and serves as custodian of all Town records.
 This responsibility includes the storage and disposition of inactive records, as well as maintaining permanent archives.
 Requests for documents available under FOIL should be submitted to the Town Clerk's Office in writing.
 There are FOIL request forms available.
 All applicants will receive some form of responses within five business days.
 If the request can be fulfilled within that time frame, the applicant will be notified it is complete and be provided with the total costs due.
 If additional time is required to fulfill the request, the applicant will be supplied with an estimated date of availability.
 If the request is denied, the applicant will be supplied with a written explanation of the reasons why and information regarding the appeals process.